Azure/terraform-azurerm-caf-enterprise-scale/README.md

 | DDoS Protection Plans | [`Microsoft.Network/ddosProtectionPlans`][arm_ddos_protection_plan] | [`azurerm_network_ddos_protection_plan`][azurerm_network_ddos_protection_plan] |
 | DNS Zones | [`Microsoft.Network/dnsZones`][arm_dns_zone] | [`azurerm_dns_zone`][azurerm_dns_zone] |

-Further guidance on how to deploy and configure `Hub and Spoke` topologies can be found on the [Deploy Connectivity Resources][wiki_deploy_connectivity_resources] Wiki page.
+Further guidance on how to deploy and configure `Hub and Spoke` networks can be found on the [Deploy Connectivity Resources][wiki_deploy_connectivity_resources] Wiki page.

-Further guidance on how to deploy and configure `Virtual WAN` topologies will be added to the Wiki in the future.
+Further guidance on how to deploy and configure `Virtual WAN` networks will be added to the Wiki in the future.

 ### Identity resources